ascend4/ascend4/A4SQP.md

 solver client can both consume and return richer information through `slv_system_t`.

+## Presolve/Postsolve Pin

+There is a separate optimization-layer idea that should remain on the design
+list: A4SQP could eventually run an optimization presolve before the core solve and a postsolve after it.
+That layer might remove fixed variables, tighten or substitute simple bounds, detect redundant rows, rescale or reorder the active NLP, and then map the reduced solution back to the original ASCEND problem.

+That is distinct from the current CUTEst/core-API cleanup.
+The current refactor should only establish a clean core-owned NLP vector and an ASCEND adapter that pushes that vector into `solver_var` objects for evaluation, similar to IPOPT and IDA.
+Presolve/postsolve may later sit above that adapter/core boundary, but it should not be mixed into the CUTEst benchmark definition or used to explain current CUTEst performance.

 ## Implemented Solver Shape

 The current implementation remains deliberately conservative, but the initial